canonical/hardware-api/client/README.md

 dpkg-buildpackage -S #-k=<key-to-sign> if you have more than one GPG key for the specified DEBEMAIL
 ```

+You can also `lintian --pedantic` to staticly check the files under the `debian/` dir.

 ### Testing your package